Combustible Dust Testing & Dust Explosion Analysis

 Data generated by the minimum explosive concentration test is predominantly used to ensure that levels of airborne dust are kept below the minimum threshold by which a flammable atmosphere can be created and a combustible dust explosion could occur.
 It may also confirm if a material is appropriate for processes with an established LEV system or a set dust extraction rate.

-Limited Oxygen Concentration (LOC)
+Limiting Oxygen Concentration Test

-Working through a range of concentrations, a powder is dispersed into a 20L explosion vessel (sphere) using dry compressed air and nitrogen.
+Working through a range of concentrations, dust is dispersed into a 20L explosion vessel (sphere) using dry compressed air and nitrogen.
 Using partial pressures, oxygen content within the sphere at the time of ignition is controlled.
 These suspended dust clouds are then exposed to a large 2 kJ chemical ignition sources and the following dust explosions are monitored, measured, and recorded, using high-accuracy piezoelectric transducers.
 Once ignition is achieved at a specific oxygen concentration, oxygen concentration is then reduced, and powder concentration is varied, until ignition is not possible, and the ‘LOC’ is established.

-Data generated by the Limited Oxygen Concentration test is predominantly used for either the design of nitrogen inerting systems or to confirm if combustible dusts or powders are appropriate for processes with an established limited oxygen atmosphere.
+Data generated by the Limiting Oxygen Concentration test is predominantly used for either the design of nitrogen inerting systems or to confirm if combustible dusts are appropriate for processes with an established limited oxygen atmosphere.
 As many ventilation systems now are set at a much lower oxygen level than required, this can result in large nitrogen costs.
 This can be avoided or reduced, by knowing a combustible dust’s specific limited oxygen concentration and setting oxygen levels accordingly.

 VDI 2263 and BS EN 17077

-A small powder strip is formed onto a heat-resistant, non-porous plate and ignition trials are performed using a hot (1000 °C) platinum wire.
+A small strip is formed onto a heat-resistant, non-porous plate and ignition trials are performed using a hot (1000 °C) platinum wire.
 The burning behaviour is numerically rated from 1 (material does not ignite) to 6 (supports rapid combustion) in accordance with the test standards characterisation table.
 The rating is known as “CC” or Combustibility Class and testing is performed at ambient and elevated environmental temperature conditions.

 When the burning behaviour of solid material is known, fires or explosion dust hazards caused as a result of the introduction of open flames, hot embers or friction heat (on bearing failure) can be predicted and then avoided or mitigated.
 It also can be used as a screening tool to highlight materials that should be classified as a ‘flammable solid’ for safe handling and dangerous goods transportation.